×

 If you are thinking about moving to Japan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Japan is generally quite high, with the average cost of rent for a one-bedroom apartment in a city center being quite expensive.
-Prices can vary greatly depending on the location and size of the property, but overall, housing in Japan is more expensive than in many other countries," explained one expat living in Japan.
+Prices can vary greatly depending on the location and size of the property, but overall, housing in Japan is more expensive than in many other countries," remarked one foreigner who made the move to Japan.

 View More Answers